snazlynn/garlic-nodes/Assets/Scripts/DataPersistence/Data Persistence Readme.txt

 boolean SaveData<T>(string RelativeFilePath, T Data, boolean ShouldEncrypt)

 RelativeFilePath:
 The relative path and name that you want to save your file at and as.
 IT IS STRONGLY RECOMMENDED to use Path.DirectorySeparatorChar instead of hardcoding a / or something.
 Otherwise it may break on other systems.
+The SaveData method itself does not check if you did this.

 Data:
 Any object that you wish to save.
 Can be as simple as an int, or more complicated with multiple parts.
 Be sure to specify the type of the object inside the angle brackets <>.

 ShouldEncrypt:
 When encryption is implemented, this will run the serialized data through a simple XOR encyrption algorithm before saving it.